 Alternatively, organic cotton may be new to you, and you like to learn more about the substantial benefits of buying organic baby clothes?

 Is paying more for organic cotton worthwhile?
 Are the high price tags helpful?

-We want to make the very best choices for our family and especially for our little ones and their sensitive skin.
-Often we reconsider all our previous life choices after bringing a new baby home.
+We want to make the very best choices for our family, especially for our little ones and their sensitive skin.
+So often, we reconsider all our previous life choices after bringing a new baby home.

-Our society slowly grows awareness of how our lifestyle choices affect the environment, and interest increases how we can make more sustainable life choices.
+Our society slowly grows awareness of how our lifestyle choices affect the environment, and interest increases in making more sustainable life choices.

-Speaking for myself, I am definitely far from organic, but the subject is definitely on my mind and I try to see how I can improve my daily choices to be more organic and sustainable in the future, step by step…
+Speaking for myself, my lifestyle choices are leaving lots of room for improvement to be more sustainable.
+Still, the subject is definitely on my mind, and I try to discover how I can improve my daily choices to be more organic and sustainable in the future, step by step…

 100% cotton clothing

 What is wrong with 100% cotton?
 Beautiful, breathable and more affordable!
 I thought cotton is a reasonably good choice?